Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Content

 - All content on the site was written by the developer
-- The README.md is based on the Code Institute sample README file
+- The README.md is based on the Code Institute sample README

 ### Media

 - All images used on the site were created by the developer
+- All images were omptimised for web using [Tiny JPG](https://tinyjpg.com/)

 ### Acknowledgements